 For newsletters and coffee table books (or any kind of book for that matter), you should seek out an ex-journalist to help you, not a copywriter.
 A copywriter’s function is to persuade or advocate.
 Newsletters and coffee table books do not.
 Follow this link and you might find someone who can help you.

 I’m afraid you will need to do this yourself.
-If you can’t get over this first hurdle on your own, how will you surmount the kinds of challenges that running a business entails?
+If you can’t get over this first hurdle on your own, how will you surmount the challenges of running a business?